Vardkin/Porto/README.md

 ![](/assets/porto_visual_diagram.png)

-Before explaining where each type of code should be placed, let's understand the different levels of code we will have:
+Before diving deeper, let's understand the different levels of code we will have in your code base:

 #### Code Levels